 - Cyberpunk 2020 has a variety of nanotech, to go along with its various cyberware.
 Things get more interesting in Cybergeneration, its sequel.
 Cybergeneration introduces the 'Carbon Plague,' a nanite-based disease of uncertain origin.
 (How uncertain?
 The writers intentionally made incompatible statements to fans).
 At first, the Carbon Plague horrifically deforms and kills people, but later, kids, then adults, start to survive.
 Some of the kids aren't quite the same after, now possessing one of several super-powers; morphing limbs, wireless net-hacking, electrical blasts, pseudo-telepathy (via brainwave scanning), matter manipulation, or whatever power a Game Master can figure out a way to justify with the little hexite-manufacturing and manipulating nanobots that is the Carbon Plague.

-- Flowstone, the rocklike substance that made up most of the artificial world of Rath in Magic: The Gathering, is made of Dungeon Punk-style nanomachines that can be controlled by the mind, usually by Rath's ruler, the evincar.
+- Flowstone, the rocklike substance that made up most of the artificial world of Rath, is made of Dungeon Punk-style nanomachines that can be controlled by the mind, usually by Rath's ruler, the evincar.
 It can be shaped into semi-sentient beasts or unleashed as a viscous tidal wave.
 Flowstone is not self-replicating, though; it was produced in a factory in the now-destroyed stronghold, the evincar's fortress at the center of the plane.

-- Surprisingly not used in an overblown or incredibly dark play on this trope, the usage of nanobots in Warhammer 40,000 isn't really used outside of the tabletop RPGs, and it only comes in the form of the Autosanguine/Black Blood implant, which injects nanobots into the bloodstream and allow someone to heal quite quickly, though it can't gloss over lost limbs or permanent scarring.
+- There's the Autosanguine/Black Blood implant, which injects nanobots into the bloodstream and allow someone to heal quite quickly, though it can't gloss over lost limbs or permanent scarring.

-- Actually, the trope in play might just have gotten ugly.
-Formerly the method of choice in Exterminatus, virus bombs release a virus that rapidly spreads over a planet, breaking down every last bit of living or dead organic matter into a combustible organic gruel.
+- Virus bombs (formerly the method of choice in Exterminatus) release a virus that rapidly spreads over a planet, breaking down every last bit of living or dead organic matter into a combustible organic gruel.
 How it works is almost always backed up by Hollywood Science, but one or two sources have taken a more logical take on the weapon, and implied that it actually delivers a payload of voracious nanobots to do their thing.

-- Warhammer 40K: A nanomachine swarm from the Dark Age of Technology had individual intellects that merged into a single one.
+- Some of the novels featured a weaponized nanotech swarm from the Dark Age of Technology called the Bloodtide which started out as multiple individual intellects before merging into a single mind.
 This being 40K, it got possessed by a daemon and went around forcing the blood out of people's bodies.

-- BIONICLE: very small subversion, the inhabitants of Mata Nui can be considered this.
-Given that Mata Nui is a 40,000 foot tall Humongous Mecha, the inhabitants would be like nanobots to him.
+- BIONICLE: Very small subversion; the inhabitants of Mata Nui can be considered this.
+Given that Mata Nui is a 40,000-foot tall Humongous Mecha, the human-sized inhabitants who were built to maintain his systems are like nanobots to him.
 Also, in a more literal sense, the microscopic Rahi, Protodites, could be seen as nanobots.
-Zaktan's body is entirely composed of them after a unfortunate encounter with the Shadowed One.
+Zaktan's body is entirely composed of them after an unfortunate encounter with the Shadowed One.

 - Angels and Aliens is based on a secret group of humans given nanotechnology-based abilities such as speed, strength and healing by mysterious aliens.
 Drawbacks include rapid depletion of energy and oxygen while using the abilities, and the one-size-fits-all female template for the transformed humans — even if the recipient was originally male.